LukeP91/workshops-docker-introduction/Workshops.md

 - Tell me if I need to repeat something or when I am going to fast
 - Ask questions

-## Docker introduction

-- What is it?
+## Docker - what is it?

-- What problems it tries to solve?
+## What problems it tries to solve?
-- vm vs container
+## VM vs Container
-- Dockerfile vs docker image vs docker container
+## Dockerfile vs Docker image vs Docker container
+### Dockerfile
+- a receipe which tells docker how to build an image

+### Docker image

+- read-only template
+- contains layers of libraires, packages and source code
+- can be shared in public/private registry

+### Docker container

+- instance of a docker container
+- adds writable layer to the docker image
+- more than one container can be created from an image

+## Docker Hub

+- think like Github for docker images
+- place to share container docker images
+- docker pull get's an image from here by default
 - hub.docker.com

 ## Basic commands

-# how to run image
+### how to run image
 docker run workshops-sample-app

-# how to bind port
+### how to bind port
 docker run -p 4567:4567 workshops-sample-app

-# how to give name to the container
+### how to give name to the container
 docker run --name web -p 4567:4567 workshops-sample-app

-# how to pass env
+### how to pass env
 docker run --env HELLO="sup guys" --name web -p 4567:4567 workshops-sample-app

-# how to run detached container
+### how to run detached container
 docker run --env HELLO="sup guys" --name web -p 4567:4567 -d workshops-sample-app

-# how to build image
+### how to build image
 docker build

-# how to build non default dockerfile
+### how to build non default dockerfile
 docker build -f ./Dockerfile.development

-# how to run build without cache
+### how to run build without cache
 docker build --no-cache

-# how to tag build
+### how to tag build
 docker build --tag

-# how to pass args to build
+### how to pass args to build
 docker build -t workshops-app -f development.Dockerfile --build-arg MESSAGE="MESSAGE" .
 docker run -p 4567:4567 workshops-app